mmfausnaugh/tica/README.md

 The TESS Image Calibration (TICA) module is a python module for removing instrumental effects from raw TESS images.

 TICA calibrated Full Frame Images (FFIs) are publicly available at [MAST as a High Level Science Product](https://archive.stsci.edu/hlsp/tica), typically within 1 week of data downlink.
 TICA FFIs, calibration steps, and World Coordinate Solutions are described in [Fausnaugh et al. 2020](https://iopscience.iop.org/article/10.3847/2515-5172/abd63a).
-More information the MIT/NASA TESS mission can be found https://tess.mit.edu/ and https://heasarc.gsfc.nasa.gov/docs/tess/.
+More information about TESS can be found at https://tess.mit.edu/ and https://heasarc.gsfc.nasa.gov/docs/tess/.

 This git repository holds the codebase used to generate the TICA calibrated images.
-We encourage users to browse the code base should you have questions regarding the calibration steps.
-We also provide installation steps, procedure, and test cases for those that would like to customize or enhance the TESS calibrations for their own scientific research.
-This document assumes that the user is familiar with typical astronomical CCD calibration steps, FITS file storage, python programming, python package management, and linux-based command line os interface.
+We encourage users to browse the code base should they have questions regarding the calibration steps.
+We also provide installation steps, procedures, and test cases for those that would like to customize the TESS calibrations for their own scientific research.
+This document assumes that the user is familiar with typical astronomical CCD calibration steps, FITS file storage, python programming, python package management, and linux-based command line interfaces.

 TICA applies six steps to raw TESS FFIs: